 Code of Conduct

-The following guidelines and rules are not an exhaustive list of things that you can and can’t do.
-Rather, take this code in the spirit in which it’s intended — an outline of ways to make it easier to enrich us all and the LION Publishers community, which we have built together.
+The following guidelines is not an exhaustive list of things that you can and can’t do.
+Rather, we encourage you to take this code in the spirit in which it’s intended — an outline of ways to support a thriving LION Publishers community.

 Privacy